Download Printable Version (PDF)

 “A team,” she said.
 She smiled at him.

-“Our aunts, they never did much to help Mom, and Mom never did anything for them.
-They were rarely anything but rivals.
+“Our aunts, they never anything to help Mom, and Mom never did anything for them.
+They were never anything but rivals.
 But that’s not the way it’s going to be with us.
 I will help you in any way I can, you hear that?
 And I want you to do the same for Sophia, Reuben, Thomas, and Christina.”

 He parked the car.
 She gave him a big hug, and the Spirit filled them with pleasure as they hugged.

 “I’ll think about it.
 About what we talked about.
-Thanks so much for everything.
-I don’t know what I’d do without you.”
+Thanks so much for everything.”

 She left for her classes, and he drove himself to his job.